Kohl1998/Jakes-Eatery/README.md

-# Websites for Streak Restaurant
+# Website for small business

 ## Description